vespa-engine/sample-apps/billion-scale-image-search/README.md

 > Keep in mind that the un-curated nature of the dataset means that collected
 > links may lead to strongly discomforting and disturbing content for a human viewer.

-The released dataset does not contain image data itself, but CLIP vector representations and meta data like `url` and `caption`.
+The released dataset does not contain image data itself, but CLIP vector representations and metadata like `url` and `caption`.

 # Use cases

 The app can be used to implement several use cases over the LAION dataset:

-- Search the free text `caption` or `url` fields in the LAION dataset using Vespa's standard text-matching functionality.
+- Search with a free text prompt over the `caption` or `url` fields in the LAION dataset using Vespa's standard text-matching functionality.
-- Vector search, given a text prompt, search the image vector representations (CLIP ViT-L/14), for example 'french cat'.
+- CLIP retrieval, using vector search, given a text prompt, search the image vector representations (CLIP ViT-L/14), for example for 'french cat'.
 - Given an image vector representation, search for similar images in the dataset.
 This can for example be used to take the output image of StableDiffusion to find similar images in the training dataset.